 Field Guide Courses Africa

-28-day Safari guide training in Africa
+Nature guide training courses in Africa

 Spend an unparalleled year amidst Africa's wild nature and get trained as a Professional Field Guide

 Live and learn amidst Southern Africa's wild nature for 55 days – and become a Field Guide Level 1

 Get trained as a certified Field Guide, surrounded by the Okavango Delta's breathtaking nature

 Discover the Okavango Delta's wilderness by foot and experience high-quality Trails Guide training

 Enjoy an unforgettable Field Guide training amidst the breathtaking wilderness of South Africa's Eastern Cape